Annihilationism: Seventh-day Adventist Church

-The Seventh-day Adventist Church view of Hell is held to be as annihilation rather than eternal burning of the wicked, and it is one of its distinctive tenets.
-They hold that the wicked will be lost eternally as they are consumed in the lake of fire rather than eternal suffering, and they will perish and cease to exist in the fire.
-The church formed from a small group of Millerite Adventists who kept the Saturday Sabbath and today forms the most prominent "Adventist" group.
+The Seventh-day Adventist Church view of Hell is held to be as annihilation and it is one of its distinctive tenets.
+They believe that death is a decreation, or an undoing of what was created.
+This is described in Ecclesiastes 12:7: "When a person dies, the body turns to dust again, and the spirit goes back to God, who gave it."
+The spirit of every person who dies—whether saved or unsaved—returns to God at death.
+The spirit that returns to God at death is the breath of life.

+All the dead are unconscious until resurrection.
+There is not a body/soul dualism with an immortal soul going immediately to heaven or torment.
+There are two judgements.
+The first is for believers.
+Christ returns to resurrect and reward the righteous.
+The second is a millennial judgment of unbelievers, and in this judgement, unbelievers are annihilated or uncreated, and their spirit returns to God - the spirit being identified as the breath of life.

 Ellen G. White rejected the immortal soul concept in 1843.
 Her husband James White, along with Joseph Bates, formerly belonged to the conditionalist Christian Connection, and hinted at this belief in early publications.
 Together, the three constitute the primary founders of this denomination.

 Articles appeared in the primary magazine of the movement in the 1850s, and two books were published.
 Annihilationism was apparently established in the church by the middle of that decade.
 (In the 1860s, the group adopted the name "Seventh-day Adventist" and organized more formally.)
 D. M. Canright and Uriah Smith produced later books.

 A publication with a noticeable impact in the wider Christian world was The Conditionalist Faith of our Fathers (2 vols, 1965–1966) by Le Roy Froom.
 It has been described by Clark Pinnock as "a classic defense of conditionalism".
 It is a lengthy historical work, documenting the supporters throughout history.

 Robert Brinsmead, an Australian and former Seventh-day Adventist best known for his Present Truth Magazine, originally sponsored Edward Fudge to write The Fire that Consumes.

 Samuele Bacchiocchi, best known for his study From Sabbath to Sunday, has defended annihilation.
 Pinnock wrote the foreword.

 The Seventh-day Adventist Church's official beliefs support annihilation.
 They hold that the doctrine of Hell as defined by mainstream Christianity is incompatible with the concept that God is love.
 They believe that God loves humans unconditionally, and has no destructive intentions for human beings.
 Seventh-day Adventists believe that the destructive force of Gehenna is eternal, rather than an indication of eternal conscious torment.